uv-genai/llm-setonix/setup.md

 different form podman and docker which makes it had to use pre-existing recipes not to mention the lack of health check tools (--healthcheck-*).

-TODO: Check singularity.conf options.

 SLURM is ok for development but cannot be used to serve production workloads since the auto-scaling features provided by Kuberneted are required.

-For reference when trying to run a web service (engine) through Singularity on Setonix without sudo you get:
+For reference when trying to run a web service (e.g. nginx) through Singularity on Setonix without sudo you get:
 `bind() to 0.0.0.0:80 failed (13: Permission denied)`.